cfrg/draft-irtf-cfrg-randomness-improvements/draft-cremers-cfrg-randomness-improvements.md

 A security analysis was performed by two authors of this document.
 Generally speaking, security depends on keeping the private key secret.
-If this secret is compromised, the scheme reduces to the scenario wherein the PRF random wrapper was not applied in the first place.
+If this secret is compromised, the scheme reduces to the scenario wherein the PRF provides only an outer wrapper on usual CSPRNG generation.

 The main reason one might expect the signature to be exposed is via a side-channel attack.
 It is therefore prudent when implementing this construction to take into consideration the